Voltstriker/nvidia-update-minimiser/README.md

 # Nvidia Update Minimiser

 This project is aimed to remove unnecessary bloat and telemetry from the Nvidia driver experience

 ## Contributions

-Pull requests are welcome - please feel free to contribute to the project
+Please feel free to contribute to the project by raising an issue or adding a pull request.